Urban Planner: What's On In Toronto, September 7-13

 Wednesday, September 13

 The BetterTO group presents A Brief History of The Toronto Housing Crisis, a panel discussion featuring Claire-Helene Heese-Boutin, chair of the Parkdale Neighbourhood Land Trust, and Greg Suttor, a senior researcher at the Wellesley Institute.
-Moderator Shakur Jamal and his guests will explore housing related questions such as the origin and purpose of Toronto Community Housing, the previous 1980’s Toronto housing crisis, and the current state of affairs.
+Moderator Shaker Jamal and his guests will explore housing related questions such as the origin and purpose of Toronto Community Housing, the previous 1980’s Toronto housing crisis, and the current state of affairs.

 No-One Writes To the Colonel (460 College Street), 7 p.m., FREE.